 - Eases public planning processes

-- Provides optimal conditions for citizen involvement and co-creation
+- Provides optimal conditions for citizen involvement and co-creation by facilitating communication

 - Makes it possible to validate design 1:1